“High Season Travel Tips” for both locations are at the end.

 Here is the link for the ferry from Nova Scotia to Maine: Arrange for your rental car when you book the Ferry! https://www.ferries.ca/thecat/

 For classes in Rockland: The Studio is at 639 Main St Rockland ME 04841.
-It shares a street level deck with The Apprentice Shop and is across the Route One from Home Kitchen Cafe and the driveway to Dunkin’ Donuts’ Drive-In.
-Our entrance is on the lower level, accessible down the stairs from the deck or walking up from our parking lot.
-There is unmetered parking on both sides of Main St.
+It shares a street level deck with The Apprentice Shop and is across Route One from Home Kitchen Cafe and the driveway to Dunkin’ Donuts’ Drive-In.
+Our entrance is on the lower level, accessible down the stairs from the deck, pssobly from the inside stairs reachable thru the deck level door, or walking up from our parking lot.
+There is un-metered parking on both sides of Main St.

 You can book a flight to Portland, Bangor, or check out Cape Air.
-They fly from an ever expanding list of locations to Knox County Regional Airport in Owl’s Head (Rockland), a 10 minute cab ride away.
-Maybe you can take a commuter flight from someplace closer to you!
+They fly from an ever-expanding list of locations to Knox County Regional Airport in Owl’s Head (Rockland), a 10 minute cab ride away.
+Maybe you can take a commuter flight from Boston or someplace closer to you!
 If you fly Delta, you can book thru Boston directly to Rockland, possibly from elsewhere as well…

-Rent a car, hire a limo or take a bus from Boston, Portland or Bangor; you can also take a cab or rent a car from Owl’s Head.
+Otherwise, rent a car, hire a limo or take a bus from Boston, Portland or Bangor; you can also take a cab or rent a car from Owl’s Head.
 If you are planning to rent a car in Maine, be sure to reserve early; quantities are limited!!
-No train service all the way to Rockland yet…promised for years…
+No train service all the way to Rockland yet…been promised for years…

-We’re under 4 hours driving time from Boston, about 2 hours from Bangor, 2 hours from Portland tho sometimes traffic can be heavy coming from the South.
+Rockland is under 4 hours driving time from Boston, about 2 hours from Bangor, less than 2 hours from Portland tho sometimes traffic can be heavy coming from the South.
 (See High Season tips below!) and 10 minutes from Owl’s Head.
 Or call us: we occasionally have drivers available for reasonably priced runs to and from the airports or sometimes students coming thru who are happy to offer a ride…

 From North and East